ronan/backdev/README.md

 ## How to use

-1. Prepare your workstation by following [this tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial)
+1. Prepare your workstation using [this tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial)

 2. Clone this repository: